openzipkin/docker-java/build-bin/README.md

 A simplest Travis `test` job configures tests in `install` and runs them as `script`, but only on relevant event conditions.

 The `if:` section obviates job creation and resource usage for irrelevant events.
-Notably, Travis does not support file conditions.
-To skip documentation-only commits will cost job creation, but ideally skip in less than a minute (10 credit cost).
-Do things like this in `before_install`, and keep in mind that Travis supports YAML references.
+Travis does not support file conditions.
+A `before_install` step to skip documentation-only commits will likely complete in less than a minute (10 credit cost).

 Here's a partial `.travis.yml` including only the aspects mentioned above.
 ```yaml